📝days 306-403: the frantic desert adventure (jordan, iraq, kurdistan, tĂŒrkiye & georgia)

 view from one of the military escort cars, on the way to Baghdad

 First, breathe.
 That music was intense, and so was the story.
 But we’ve made it through.
 Out on the other side, I was in Iraq.
 Now a vast, even emptier desert stretched out before me.
 From the few reports I managed to gather, the Iraqi army escorted cyclists through the desert.
 Since the U.S. and its allies are exceptionally good in creating instability, ISIS was still active in the desert, deeming the road leading to Baghdad unsafe for cycling.
-Regardless, who am I kidding, even if the desert was controlled by polyamorous fairies I wouldn’t have managed to cross it myself.
-I’d have needed to cycle hundreds of kilometers of utter emptiness in more than 45C temperatures.
+Regardless, were the desert controlled by benevolent polyamorous fairies I wouldn’t manage to cross it alone.
+Hundreds of kilometers of utter emptiness in 45C-50C temperatures?
 No shot.

 Thus, after cycling some 10 kilometers I stumbled into the first military checkpoint.
 The three men with impressive moustaches and even more impressive guns needed some convincing, but they took me in their car, and drove to their colleagues down the road.
 For your pleasure I’ve made a video about it.